mfaulk/mfaulk.github.io/_posts/2013-11-17-computing-grobner-bases-part-0.md

 x + y + z
 \end{eqnarray}$$

 Notice that we can start at the top and solve each equation for a single variable.
-The roots of the first equation are 9, 3, and 1.
+Working in $F_{13}$, the roots of the first equation are 9, 3, and 1.
 Substituting these into the second equation gives us:

 - $z=9$: $y^2 + 9y + 3 = 0$, with roots 3 and 1,
 - $z = 3$: $y^2 + 3y + 9 = 0$, with roots 9 and 1,